 Level of performance Achievement factor

-≤ Threshold 0%
+≤Threshold 0%

 Target 100%

 Сар 250%

 The number of vested PSUs will be determined by multiplying the number of originally granted PSUs by the total achievement factor, rounded up to the next full number of vested PSUs.
-For each vested PSU, one share will be transferred to the individual securities account on the share delivery date.
-The number of vested PSU is subject to an absolute value cap of 2.5 times the original grant value, represented by the cap of each KPI.
+For each vested PSU, one share will be transferred to the individual's securities account on the share delivery date.